polterguy/phosphorusfive/plugins/extras/p5.auth/README.md

 If you wish to create files that are accessible to all users of your system, you should put these files in your _"/p5.webapp/common/"_ folder, which is accessible to all users in your system.

+To understand the details of how different roles have access to, or is denied access to, specific files or folders, you might want to check out the documentation for [p5.io.authorization](/plugins/extras/p5.io.authorization).

 ## Editing users

 To edit a user, use the **[p5.auth.users.edit]** Active Event.
 To change the role and password of our _"john-doe"_ user from above, you could do something like